Aug. 15, 2025 - Human Events Daily - Jack Posobiec

 President Trump has said numerous times that he's going to be able to know in the first two minutes or so whether or not President Putin is there to negotiate.

-And of course, Zelensky, from all the things that I have read today, a lot of analysis of people who have been following this engagement for a long time say, look, you know, President Zelensky does not have the cars, and that's exactly what was told to him in the OVA office.
+And of course, Zelenskyy, from all the things that I've read today, a lot of analysis of people who have been following this engagement for a long time say, look, President Zelenskyy doesn't have the cards.

 He simply does not have it.